docksal/docksal/docs/troubleshooting.md

 There may be many different errors.
 Check Mysql logs with `fin logs db` for details.
 Here we will just look at the most common case.

-If you see error like:
+If you see an error like:

 ```
 db_1   | 170614 14:26:54 [Note] Plugin 'FEDERATED' is disabled.